 From isolation to cooperation gradually in due order; Teachers' isolated teaching behavior is challenged to meet the current social development needs, so teachers must cooperate with others, which has become a critical factor for any field (Ní Shúilleabháin, 2015).
 Therefore, cooperation becomes the trend of MICSSs' teacher training these days; Although serviced at totally different MICSSs, the four informants with varied years of teaching experience have formed a consensus on MICSSs' teacher training trend, from isolation to cooperation gradually in due order.
 The cooperation among MICSSs is no longer limited to organize the training activities jointly or invite the teacher to participate in training activities but aims to promote more in-depth cooperation through teaching sharing.
-The cooperation can be realized through MICSSs' cooperation.
+The cooperation among MICSSs is essential, as the healthy development of MICSSs' education can be realized through MICSSs' cooperation.